ckc-dev/QuickHTML/README.md

 # QuickHTML

-A simple Markdown to HTML preprocessor that does not require any third-party modules.
+A simple Markdown to HTML preprocessor that doesn't require any third-party modules.

-Quickly gererate HTML from Markdown, using python.
+Quickly generate HTML from Markdown, using python.

 ## Technologies used